Kris Bryant Player Props: Rockies vs. Phillies

 Phillies Pitching Rankings

-- The Phillies' 5.10 team ERA ranks 23rd across all MLB pitching staffs.
+- The Phillies have a 5.10 team ERA that ranks 23rd among all MLB pitching staffs.

-- Strahm (1-1) takes the mound for the Phillies in his fourth start of the season.
-He's put together a 2.13 ERA in 12 2/3 innings pitched, with 16 strikeouts.
+- Nola (1-2) takes the mound for the Phillies in his fifth start of the season.
+He has a 5.91 ERA in 21 1/3 innings pitched, with 19 strikeouts.

-- The left-hander last appeared on Saturday against the Cincinnati Reds, when he tossed 2 2/3 innings, allowing three earned runs while giving up two hits.
+- In his last time out on Sunday against the Cincinnati Reds, the right-hander went six innings, allowing two earned runs while surrendering five hits.

-- The 31-year-old has put up an ERA of 2.13, with 11.4 strikeouts per nine innings, in four games this season.
-Opposing hitters have a .156 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.